 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest \pounds .
+Monetary amounts in these financial statements are rounded to the nearest $\pounds$ .

 The financial statements have been prepared under the historical cost convention.
-The principal accounting policies adopted are set out below.

 1.2 Turnover